Beth Littleford

-Elizabeth Littleford (born July 17, 1968) is an American actress, comedian and television personality.
-She is best known as one of the original correspondents on The Daily Show on Comedy Central from 1996 to 2000.
-Littleford has also appeared in the shows I'm in the Band and Dog with a Blog.
+Elizabeth Littleford (born July 17, 1968) is an American actress and comedian known as an original correspondent on Comedy Central's The Daily Show from 1996 to 2000.
+For performing on The Daily Show, she won a Peabody Award in 2015.

+Outside of The Daily Show, Littleford has acted in the sitcoms Spin City (1998–2000), I'm in the Band (2009–2011), The Hard Times of RJ Berger (2010–2011), and Dog with a Blog (2012–2015).
+Her film appearances include the romantic comedy Crazy, Stupid, Love (2011) and the anthology comedy Movie 43 (2013).

 Early life

 Littleford was born in Nashville, Tennessee, the daughter of Jackie, a professor, and Philip O. Littleford, a cardiologist and inventor.
-She grew up in Winter Park, Florida.
+She grew up in Winter Park, Florida and attended the Park Maitland School.
 Her father and brother died when she was sixteen in a pontoon plane accident during an Alaskan fishing trip.
 A National Merit Scholarship Program finalist in high school, she attended Swarthmore College in Pennsylvania for three years before taking up acting classes at New York University; she eventually graduated from The New School for Social Research.